High Springs, Florida

 High Springs is a city in Alachua County, Florida, United States.
 It is the fourth-largest city in Alachua County and seventh-largest in North Central Florida.
-The population was 6,215 at the 2020 census.
+The population was 6,215 at the 2020 census, up from 5,350 at the 2010 census.
+It is part of the Gainesville, Florida Metropolitan Statistical Area.

 History

 The present-day area of High Springs was first settled on a permanent basis by English-speaking people during the late 1830s.
 One of the earliest settlements in the vicinity was at Crockett Springs, located about three miles east of present-day High Springs.
 Settlers who were living there during the 1840s included Fernando Underwood and Marshal Blanton.

 A discernible town began to develop in the early 1880s after the Savannah, Florida & Western Railway was constructed and several phosphate mines were established.
 A railroad station and a post office called Santaffey were established in 1884.
 The post office was renamed Santa Fe a few months later, then Orion the next year, and in 1888 it became High Springs, and the town was officially incorporated in 1892.
-The town had a population over 1,500 at the end of the 1890s and was the second largest by population in the county.
+The town, now a city, had a population over 1,500 at the end of the 1890s and was the second largest by population in the county.